-5. Also calls upon all States to take specific actions to counter disability-based structural exclusion and discrimination in the provision of care and support systems, including services, and to develop safeguards to prevent, monitor and act on violence against and abuse of persons with disabilities, especially women and girls with disabilities, children with disabilities and persons with intellectual disabilities, providing proper means to monitor, investigate and, as appropriate, prosecute perpetrators of crimes, provide redress for victims, adopt measures of non-repetition and ensure access to justice for persons with disabilities on an equal basis with others, and to promote education campaigns on violence and abuse prevention;

-6. Encourages all relevant business enterprises, in particular those involved in the provision of care and support services, to conduct human rights impact assessments to ensure maximal respect for the Convention and the Guiding Principles on Business and Human Rights, with the active involvement of persons with disabilities and their representative organizations;
+5 .
+Encourages all relevant business enterprises, in particular those involved in the provision of disability inclusive digital technologies, including assitive technology, and infrastructure, including transport and housing, to conduct human rights impact assessments to ensure maximum respect for the Convention and the Guiding Principles on Business and Human Rights, with the active involvement of persons with disabilities and their representative organizations;

 Follow-up

-7. Calls upon States to engage in international cooperation efforts at all levels to promote the establishment and implementation of human rights-based support systems to ensure the full inclusion and participation of persons with disabilities in the community, and to encourage the mobilization of public and private resources on a sustainable basis to mainstream the rights of persons with disabilities in development, and invites the Office of the United Nations High Commissioner for Human Rights and relevant United Nations agencies, and other donor mechanisms and partnerships, to consider ways to foster international cooperation activities in that regard, in close consultation with persons with disabilities and their representative organizations;
+6 .
+Calls upon States to engage in international cooperation efforts at all levels to promote disability inclusive digital technologies and infrastructure, including transport and housing, and to ensure that all international cooperation and humanitarian action is inclusive of persons with disabilities and does not contribute to creating new barriers for them, as well as to encourage the mobilization of public and private resources on a sustainable basis to mainstream the rights of persons with disabilities in development, and invites the Office of the United Nations High Commissioner for Human Rights and relevant United Nations agencies, and other donor mechanisms and partnerships, to consider ways to foster international cooperation activities in that regard, in close consultation with persons with disabilities and their representative organizations;

-8. Encourages the Office of the High Commissioner to share its technical expertise with other United Nations agencies involved with support systems, in order to promote the integration of a human rights-based approach to persons with disabilities;
+7 .
+Encourages the Office of the High Commissioner to share its technical expertise with other United Nations agencies involved with disability inclusive digital technologies and infrastructure, including transport and housing, in order to promote the integration of a human rights-based approach to persons with disabilities;

-9. Encourages States to integrate in their reports to the high-level political forum on sustainable development the advances made with regard to the rights of persons with disabilities as reflected in laws, policies and practices developed relevant to the commitments under the 2030 Agenda for Sustainable Development, and to develop human rights indicators and collect data disaggregated by age, sex and disability to inform those indicators using a functional approach, such as the Washington Group short set of questions, for disaggregation;

-10. Calls upon States to ensure that all international cooperation and humanitarian action is inclusive of persons with disabilities and does not contribute to creating new barriers for them;

-11. Requests the Office of the High Commissioner to present an oral report to the Human Rights Council on the implementation of the United Nations Disability Inclusion Strategy across its programmes and operations at its fifty-ninth and sixty-second sessions, with international sign interpretation and captioning, and also requests the Office to make its report to the Secretary-General on the Strategy publicly available in an easy-to-read version and in an accessible format;
+8 .
+Requests the Office of the High Commissioner to present an oral report to the Human Rights Council on the implementation of the United Nations Disability Inclusion Strategy across its programmes and operations at its sixty-fifth and sixty- eightsessions, with international sign interpretation and captioning, and also requests the Office to make its report to the Secretary-General on the Strategy publicly available in an easy-to-read version and in an accessible format;

-12. Decides that its next annual interactive debate on the rights of persons with disabilities will be held at its fifty-eighth session, and will focus on the rights of persons with disabilities and digital technologies and devices, including assistive technologies, and will have international sign interpretation and captioning;
+9 .
+Decides that its next annual interactive debate on the rights of persons with disabilities will be held at its sixty-fourth session, and will focus on the 20th anniversary of the adoption of the Convention on the Rights of Persons with Disabilities: lessons learned and challenges in the development of human rights standards and normsand will have international sign interpretation and captioning;

-13. Also decides to hold at its sixty-first session an interactive debate on the rights of persons with disabilities, which will focus on disability-inclusive infrastructure, including transport and housing, and will have international sign interpretation and captioning;
+10 .
+Also decides to hold at its sixty-seventh session an interactive debate on the rights of persons with disabilities, which will focus onmeasures to prevent all forms of exploitation, violence and abuse of persons with disabilities , and will have international sign interpretation and captioning;